HumanCellAtlas/dcp-community/rfcs/text/0001-rfc-process.md

 #### **Non-Authors**:

-When an _Draft_ RFC PR is published and labeled with "rfc-draft," specific commentary is discouraged (negative or positive) until the Authors(s) propose the RFC for community review.
+When a _Draft_ RFC PR is published and labeled with "rfc-draft," specific commentary is discouraged (negative or positive) until the Authors(s) propose the RFC for community review.
 If the draft RFC sparks interest, reach out to the Author(s) offline to suggest a collaboration.

 **ADDITION ENDS**